Public Works Schedule

 Collection of Solid Waste

 Solid waste is collected every week, Tuesday through Friday, and may be placed at the curbside no sooner than 4:00 pm on the day prior to your scheduled collection.
 This collection is for household generated trash only, but will accommodate one bulk item per week.
 Please note that mattresses must be covered and folded in half if larger than a twin size.
 Bulk appliances and items with Freon will be collected the 2nd & 4th Wednesday of each month by appointment only when calling 856-461-1460 ext.
 8. We will not accommodate clean outs, nor will hazardous materials, construction debris , TVs, computers or recyclable materials be collected with solid waste.
 Cardboard, newspaper, bottles and cans must be recycled and failure to do so will result in a summons.
 TVs and computers must be disposed of on your own.
-Contact 609-499-1001 or 609-499-5300 for information.
+Contact 609-499-1001 or 609-499-5300 for information on electronic collections.

 Branch, Leaf and Grass Clipping Schedules

 Curbside pickup April through October.
 We will canvas the town every Monday and Friday, working through the East End, the Middle Section, the Avenues, and Reeder Tract/Swamp Poodle.
 Branches cannot exceed 8′ in length and 4″ inches in diameter.
 Stumps will be collected for a fee of $30.00 per stump, which must be paid before collection.
 Please note that it takes two to three weeks to canvas the town.
 All branches must be placed at the curbside by 7:00 am for pick-up.
-The truck remain at one residence for no more than thirty (30) minutes, so please plan your pick-up accordingly.
+The truck will remain at one residence for no more than thirty (30) minutes, so please plan your pick-up accordingly.
 You do not need to call ahead to be put on the list.

 Spring Leaf Collection

-SPRING curbside leaf collection will begin April 16, 2018 and run through May 18, 2018.
-We will collect loose leaves until May 1, 2018, and bagged leaves until May 18, 2018.
+SPRING curbside leaf collection will begin April 11, 2022.
+We will collect loose leaves until May 13, 2022, and bagged leaves until May 25, 2022.
 Throughout the month, we will canvas the Township in the order of Reeder Tract/Swamp Poodle, Avenues, Middle, and East End.
 Please place material loose at the curb (no materials other than leaves and grass).

 Fall Leaf Collection